 Once they are completely dry, you can expose your cotton napkins!
 But before you expose them, be sure you know what composition you want to create.
 Try out your feathers, pressed flowers and more to see what you like!

 To expose your cyanotypes, you can place them in the sun.
 There is also a way to use a lamp – but that takes a bit more skill.
 The sun is the best way.

 You will expose your cyanotypes for around 10-20 minutes or until your colors, your blues and whites, become bright, vivid, with a stark difference in color.

 Because you are exposing your cyanotypes in the sun, you will likely be outdoors.
 Be careful that your objects stay in place without moving at all.
 As your cyanotypes are exposing, you can lift part of your composition off of the cotton napkin to see when your exposure is finished.

 It will look like this.
 Your colors will actually be reversed, but will reverse to their final color – white images on a blue background after you wash the cyanotype in water.

 To wash the cyanotype napkins, just place them under gently running water for at least 5 minutes and hang them to dry.
 And viola!
 Now you have finished, stylish cyanotype cotton napkins!

 So the real question is when will you use them?
 For a dinner party?
 Will you give them as a gift?
 Tell us in the comments below!

-And if you love this DIY you must shop the May 2020 Craft in Style Subscription Box where you will get all the supplies you need to make your own Cyanotype Cotton Napkins in addition to Tea Towels!
+And if you love this DIY you must shop the Cyanotype Photo Printing Kit here where you will get all the supplies you need to make your own Cyanotype Cotton Napkins in addition to Tea Towels!
+Originally this was a kit for our subscription box, Craft in Style.
 Each month is different, check out the upcoming calendar of boxes here.

 Let’s Stay Friends!